steampower33/PowerEngine/docs/THIRD_PARTY_NOTICES.md

 ---

+## Assets
+Third-party assets (HDRIs / textures / LUTs) are documented separately:
+- `docs/ASSET_CREDITS.md`
+- `docs/ASSET_PIPELINE.md`

+---

 ## Additional notes
-- If any third-party code/assets are later copied into this repository, add them to the “Vendored / Included” section and keep their LICENSE files alongside the copied code.
+- If any third-party code/assets are later copied into this repository, add them to the appropriate section and keep their LICENSE files alongside the copied content when applicable.